SADEAFxSMU/sadeaf-app/sadeaf-hasura/README.md

 # Setting up Hasura in a DEV environment
 Make sure you have docker installed locally.

+1. Install dependencies with `yarn workspace sadeaf-hasura install`
-- Run `docker-compose -f dev-docker-compose.yaml up -d` to start the Hasura GraphQL engine and the psql db
+2. Run `docker-compose up -d` to start the Hasura GraphQL engine and the psql db
+3. Run `yarn workspace sadeaf-hasura hasura-console`
+4. The Hasura console will automatically pop up in your default browser

+> Make sure that the graphql engine has actually started before running step 2.
+If this is a fresh start, it might take a while.

 # How it works
-- The `schema.sql` in `setup-scripts` is ran when initialising the psql db
-- The files in `metadata` are used by Hasura to track the state of all tables in the psql db.
+- The files in `hasura-data/metadata` are used by Hasura to track the state of all tables in the psql db.
 It is also what Hasura uses to infer relationships between tables (eg. Client is a child of Account)
+- The files in `hasura-data/migrations` are used by Hasura to track the psql db migrations made from the console

-# Making changes to the schema locally
+# Making changes
-- Make your schema changes in `setup-scripts/schema.sql`
-- Comment out the metadata volume under the `graphql-engine` service in `dev-docker-compose.yaml`
-- __Down__ the containers, then `up` them again
-- Go to the Hasura web GUI and track all tables and foreign key relationships
-- Run `setup-scripts/get_metadata.sh --setup`.
-This copies the new metadata information into `metadata`
-- Uncomment the metadata volume in the compose file, then up the services

-# Notes
+Remember to commit any schema or metadata changes.
+### Schema changes
-- You always need to __down__ the psql db container if you want your changes in the schema file to take effect
+- Make psql db changes on the Hasura console
+- The migration will automatically appear in `hasura-data/migration`

+### Metadata changes
+- Tracking anything new will automatically update the files in `hasura-data/metadata`